 Way 3.
 Automatically backup files to Google Drive with CBackup

 If you want to avoid Google Drive for desktop not working or other issues, It's highly recommended to try the free cloud backup service CBackup, which allows you to automatically back up files to Google Drive, Dropbox, OneDrive, etc. And you could also increase Google Drive storage space for free if you meet the Google Drive storage full error.

-2. Click the My Storage tab, then click Add Clouds, select Google Drive and press Add.
+2. Click the My Storage tab, select Google Drive, and press Authorize Now.
 Grant authority to CBackup and allow CBackup to access your Google Drive files.

 3. Edit the Cloud name and Storage path, and check the Note option and click OK.

 After adding Google Drive to CBackup, you could set Google Drive automatic backup as below:

-1. Click the Backup tab, then hit Backup PC to Public Cloud button.
+1. Click the Backup tab, then hit the Backup PC to Public Cloud button.

-2. Modify the Task Name, and choose computer files to backup to Google Drive, and select Google Drive as the destination.
+2. Modify the Task Name, choose computer files to backup to Google Drive, and select Google Drive as the destination.

 3. Hit Settings on the bottom left of the window, tick Set a backup schedule for automated backup under Scheduler, and select the interval to backup files to Google Drive regularly, one time only, daily, weekly, or monthly.

 4. Press the Start Backup button to backup files to Google Drive automatically.

 Way 4.
 With Google Drive website (manually upload)

 Google Drive also has its own traditional manual method for backing up files via its web app.
 You can go to the website and sign in to your account to upload files directly without downloading any app.
-But some users feel that this method is a bit troublesome for them if they have too many files waiting to be uploaded.
+But you might feel that this method is a bit troublesome if you have too many files waiting to be uploaded.

 2. On the main page of Google Drive, click "My Drive" and then choose "Upload files..." or "Upload folder..."

-If you want to protect important data in your mobile device, you can also use Google Drive to backup iPhone and Android phones.
+If you want to protect important data on your mobile device, you can also use Google Drive to backup iPhone and Android phones.
 Google Drive provides a mobile client, and you need to perform the following steps.